A search for heavy axion-like particles in light-by-light scattering at the FCC-hh: Abstract

 \section{Abstract}

 A virtual production of heavy axion-like particles (ALPs) via light-by-light scattering in pp, pPb and Pb collisions at the future 100 TeV collider FCC-hh is studied.
 Both differential and total cross sections are calculated.
 The 95\% C.L. exclusion limits, as well as $3\sigma$ and $5\sigma$ discovery limits on an ALP coupling constant versus ALP mass $m_a$ are given, using integrated luminosities of 30 ab$^{-1}$, 27 pb$^{-1}$ and 110 nb$^{-1}$.
 Our results are compared with the current LHC bounds.
 The strongest limit on the ALP coupling is obtained if $m_a \simeq 250$ GeV for the PbPb collisions, and if $m_a \simeq 1$ TeV for pp or pPb collisions.
-It allows us to conclude that the FCC-hh has a great physics potential of searching for the heavy ALPs.
+This suggests that the FCC-hh has a great physics potential of searching for the heavy ALPs.